-Shreveport Regional Airport Survey (Report #22-0353)

-SHPO Report 22-0353 documents the results of an archaeological survey of approximately 688 (1,700)ha acres) encompassing Shreveport Regional Airport.
+Shreveport Regional Airport Survey (Report #22-0353): SHPO Report 22-0353 documents the results of an archaeological survey of approximately 688 ha (1,700)acres) encompassing Shreveport Regional Airport.
 The survey was conducted in November and December of 1977 by Jon L. Gibson, Steven J. Brazda, and Rain Barnes for the Shreveport Airport Authority and HTB of Louisiana, Inc. The 1977 project consisted of a pedestrian survey supplemented with periodic shovel tests.
 The survey tract defining the 1977 work encompassed the entire current project area, but the methodology of the fieldwork did not conform to the current SHPO standards.
-A total of five cultural loci were recorded during the 1977 project, three of which received trinomials and were officially designated as archaeological sites (16CD88-16CD90) (Gibson 1977).
+A total of five cultural loci were recorded during the 1977 project, three of which received trinomials and were officially designated as archaeological sites (16CD88-16CD90) Only two of these sites are within the 1.6 km (1.0 mi)radius of the project area (Gibson 1977).

 Site 16CD88 consisted of two prehistoric lithic flakes found roughly 12 m (40 ft) apart.
 Neither of these artifacts was diagnostic, and the site was recommended not eligible for listing in the NRHP.
-Site 16CD90 was comprised of a scatter of historic artifacts, including historic ceramic, glass, and metal fragments and a fragment of cattle bone.
-This site was assessed as retaining little integrity, and it was similarly recommended not eligible for listing in the NRHP (Gibson 1977).
-Both Site 16CD88 and 16CD90 are located well outside the current survey area (roughly 110 m [361 ft] southeast and 160 m [525 ft] northwest respectively), and will not be impacted by any development activities in the project area.
+Site 16CD89 consisted in 1977 of one partial Bassett projectile point and one lithic flake found on the surface of a ridge roughly 6 m (20 ft) apart.
+No subsurface artifacts were found, and the site was recommended not eligible for listing in the NRHP (Gibson 1977).
+Both Site 16CD88 and